 - 1 1/2 pounds ground pork

-- 6 red Thai chiles, cut into rounds
+- 6 red Thai chile peppers seeded, if desired, and thinly sliced into rounds

 - 2 tablespoons oyster sauce